 Explore the traditional hill towns of Tuscany on one of our sumptuous 5-day Tuscany cooking vacations.
 Based in the charming village of Cortona, walking distance from the lively piazza, we’ll explore the region through its cuisine, and of course, through some of the best wines in Tuscany.
 You’ll learn to cook an authentic Italian meal, visit local food producers, sip wine at lush, rolling vineyards, and nibble on treats as you explore the delightful hill towns of Montepulciano, Pienza, Siena, and of course, Cortona.
-Culminating with a traditional truffle hunt and dinner at a Michelin-starred restaurant, our Tuscany culinary tour is a relaxing getaway on its own, or explore more of Italy by combining it with visits to Sicily or Florence.
+Culminating with a traditional truffle hunt and dinner at a Michelin-starred restaurant with an exclusive tasting menu, our Tuscany culinary tour is a relaxing getaway on its own, or continue exploring with visits to Sicily or Florence.

 Top Tuscany Food Tour Experiences:

 An Italian cooking class specializing in traditional Tuscan cuisine

 Wine tasting at a local winery followed by a sumptuous lunch overlooking the vineyard

 Wine and cheese tasting in Pienza and Montepulciano

 Visits to local farms and food producers, complete with tasting and sipping